 This workshop will help you to understand and begin to minimise the potentially harmful effects of unconscious bias.
 Using thought-provoking activities and discussion, you will gain a better understanding of unconscious bias, how it affects you, your relationships and your decisions at work.

-- Understand what unconscious bias is - Explore some of the effects of unconscious bias - Develop an awareness of how the effects of unconscious bias can be reduced
+- Understand what unconscious bias is - Explore some of the effects of unconscious bias - Develop an awareness of how the effects of unconscious bias can be reduced how UCU can work for you,

 University and College Union (UCU) Information Session